geopm/geopm/service/docs/source/devel.rst

 Guide for GEOPM Developers
 ==========================

-These are instruction for a developer that would like to modify the source code in the geopm repository.
+These are instructions for a developer that would like to modify the source code in the GEOPM repository.

 Test Instructions